-Effective January 1, 2024, the employer contribution rate increases by 1.59 percent of pay, from 9.81 percent of pay to 11.40 percent.
+Effective January 1, 2024, the employer contribution rate increased by 1.59 percent of pay, from 9.81 percent of pay to 11.40 percent.
 Contribution rates are higher for BCI employers and peace officers employed by the State.
-When the future increases are reflected, the total statutory contribution rate is expected to amortize the unfunded liability in approximately 30 years.
+The statutory contribution rate is slightly lower than the actuarial contribution rate.